burakoner/OKEx.Net/README.md

 {
     if (data != null)
     {
         // ...
-Your logic is here
+Your logic here
     }
 });